pgalchemy/email-builder/README.md

 ![Animated image of email to be built](https://res.cloudinary.com/alcmy/image/upload/v1590389154/alchemy/email.gif)

 We've included a design that we'd like you to replicate.
 This design isn't pixel perfect.
 It could use the touch of a developer to standardize some of the measurements.
 We've pre-sliced the assets and tossed them into the `email-assets` folder, along with the Sketch and PSD files.
 If you don't have Sketch or Photoshop, you can use [Invision](https://pg.invisionapp.com/share/BWXGOS29YZM).
 Unfortunately, we can't give you access to inspect mode, so you'll have to work out the measurements yourself.
+If you don't have image editing software, you can use something like [Photopea](https://www.photopea.com/) or download the [GNU Image Manipulation Program](https://www.gimp.org/).
 Head to the Code section next.

 ## :e-mail: The Code